tsani/jerrington.me/drafts/2025-05-23-depty-impl.md

 What's conceptually tricky about `quote` is how we handle functions.
 Recall that `Lam (x, t)` evaluates to the (metalanguage) closure `fun v -> eval (v::e) t` where the (meta) free variable `e` is an environment providing values for the (object) free variables present in `t`.
-To quote this, we must apply the closure to a value.
+To quote this, we must first apply the closure to a value.
 Thankfully, we have neutral terms at our disposal: we generate a variable, corresponding to the bound variable of the abstraction, to use as an argument.

 Since neutral variables use de Bruijn levels, the `quote` procedure tracks a current depth,